Isikapowers/enigma/README.md

 - **"Above Expectations"** -- all classes and methods are well named and no methods are more than 10 lines long.
 Appropriate enumerators are used.

 ### Test Driven Development ###
 - **"Above Expectations"** -- stubs are used to make tests more robust with generating random keys.
+Test coverage is 100% covered.